Saint Cloud 5/2 90

 dress – with the fiery red fabric on the breast

-– Am I not repulsive Brandt Commentary
+– Am I not repulsive Brandt

 tell me – Am I not terrible –